 Croatia began formal EU accession negotiations in October 2005 and, since then, the European Commission has included monitoring of Croatia's progress in the area of SALW Control as a part of the screening process.
 Croatia has consequently joined the majority of relevant international SALW Control instruments, with their latest success being the membership of the Wassenaar Arrangement in 2005.
-21 Croatian authorities have also conducted a succession of weapons collection programmes in the past decade, resulting in the collection or seizure of around 37,000 weapons, although illicit possession is still estimated to be very high.
-Some limited SALW destruction programmes have been reported: the MoD destroyed 1,905 weapons in 2005.
-Croatia established a National Commission for Arms and Ammunition in March 2005 and a National SALW Strategy is under preparation.
+Croatian authorities have also conducted a succession of weapons collection programmes in the past decade, resulting in the collection of around 15,000 weapons; 450 kilograms of explosives and 552,000 rounds of ammunition during nationwide amnesties in September 2007 - March 2008.
+Croatia's accession to NATO in April 2009 has meant an increase in military spending, and a more focussed approach in the updating and disposing of old armaments.